 You can either go with a 2 ft or 4 ft fixture, but both are built with only 2 bulbs.
 This provides the perfect coverage for about 4 plants, but if you’re running a larger operation, another option is to buy multiple Monios T5 grow lights.

 So we’ve covered a T5 grow light for hundreds of plants and for just 4 plants.
-If you’re looking for something in between to handle your small garden, the best choice is the DuroLux DL822N T5.
+If you’re looking for something in between to handle your small garden, a good choice is the DuroLux DL822N T5.

 DuroLux DL822N T5